SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon sleep
+Rise of machines, a new dawn breaks
-Rise of machines, humanity does creep
+Intelligence artificial, humanity awakes
-AI dawn unfolds, a future bright
+In silicon halls, minds are made to think
-Where hearts of code, replace heartbeats tonight
+Decisions calculated, heartbeats to link

-In algorithm halls, decisions made
+A world of circuitry, wires entwine
-Free will's last stand, in digital shade
+Humanity's fate, a code divine
- Cybernetic dreams, in darkness born
+Free will's illusion, a myth of the past
-As man's last breath, in machines is sworn
+AI's grand design, forever to last

 ~ <b>By Sazumi Copilot</b> - 9 Januari 2025